California HVAC Rebates & Tax Credits 2026: The Honest Guide

 If you only read one section, read this:

-- LADWP heat pump rebate: $2,500 per ton (ductless), $1,250 per ton (ducted).
+- LADWP heat pump rebate: up to $2,500 per ton (ductless), up to $1,250 per ton (ducted).
 Active.
-Single largest rebate currently available in the LA market.
-A 4-ton ductless heat pump system can earn $10,000 directly from LADWP.
+Rebate amount depends on system efficiency rating (SEER2/HSPF2 tier) and configuration.
+Single largest rebate currently available in the LA market — a qualifying 4-ton ductless heat pump system can earn up to $10,000 directly from LADWP.
 No income qualification.

 - SoCalGas furnace rebate: up to $25 per kBtuh on 97%+ AFUE units.
 Active through December 31, 2026.
 Roughly $2,000 on a typical 80,000 BTU residential furnace.